 - submission to or rejection of such conduct by an individual is used as the basis for or a factor in decisions affecting that individual’s employment, education, living environment, or participation in a College activity;

 - such conduct has the purpose or effect of unreasonably interfering with an individual’s employment or educational performance or creating an intimidating, hostile, offensive, or abusive environment for that individual’s employment, education, living environment, or participation in a College activity.

 It should be noted that not all workplace or educational conduct that may be described as “harassment” has the purpose or effect of unreasonably interfering with an individual’s employment or educational performance.
 For example, a mere utterance of a gender-based epithet which creates offensive feelings in an employee or student would not normally affect the terms and conditions of their employment or education.
-A variety of related factors are considered in determining if a hostile environment exists, including but not necessarily limited to severity, persistence and/or pervasiveness.
+Sexual Harassment may be disciplined when it creates a hostile environment, takes the form of quid pro quo harassment, and/or is retaliatory harassment.
+A hostile environment is created when Sexual Harassment is: Severe, and/or Persistent and/or Pervasive AND is objectively offensive, such that it unreasonably interferes with, denies, or limits the ability to participate in or benefit from the College’s educational, employment, social, and/or residential programs.
 However, the more severe the conduct, the less consideration there is in determining a repetitive nature.
 Some Examples of Sexual Harassment:

 - A faculty member insists that a student have sexual contact with them in exchange for a good grade.
 This is harassment regardless if the student accedes to the request.

 - A student repeatedly sends sexually oriented jokes around on an email list they created, even when asked to stop, causing one recipient to avoid the sender on campus and in the residence hall in which they both live.